Our bands range from roughly $9,500-$15,000 for local events, depending on the group, date, and specific location.

 In the event of an emergency, we spare no expense to recruit a replacement of equal or more exceptional talent.
 After 35+ years, we have the most extensive network of performers in the US.
 We will have your back in an emergency.

 Yes!
 We perform often under tents and have a few requirements to ensure safety, set-up, and uninterrupted service:

-b) Performance area must be in a three-sided tent with side-wall flaps to be drawn down in the event if rain or excessive wind.
+b) The performance area must be in a three-sided tent with side-wall flaps to be drawn down in the event of rain or excessive wind.

 c) Green Room (or tent) for artist personnel.
 We plan to arrive as early as you need the equipment in place.
 We kindly request a private area for the artists to reside.